bcho77/Linux/Linux_fondamental&commandLine/proccess_management.md

 ## Advanced Monitoring with strace and lsof

-strace: Monitors system calls made by a process.
+> - strace: Monitors system calls made by a process.
 Useful for
-troubleshooting:
+> - troubleshooting:
-○ strace -p PID: Monitor system calls for a specific process.
+   > - strace -p PID: Monitor system calls for a specific process.
-● lsof: Lists open files and network connections for a process:
+   > - lsof: Lists open files and network connections for a process:
-○ lsof -p PID: List files opened by a process.
+   > - lsof -p PID: List files opened by a process.
-● Use cases:
+> -Use cases:
-○ strace helps identify why a process is stuck or misbehaving.
+   > -strace helps identify why a process is stuck or misbehaving.
-○ lsof helps track what files or sockets are being used by a process. asAt 5zesedacä- a eswaems l x
+   > - lsof helps track what files or sockets are being used by a process.